acquia/orca/docs/getting-started.md

 ## Configuring Travis CI

 ORCA's primary use case is in a continuous integration workflow, running against pull requests and commits.
-It provides several scripts in `bin/travis` corresponding to Travis CI phases:
+It provides several scripts in `bin/travis` and `bin/actions` corresponding to build phases and steps in Travis CI and Github Actions, respectively:

 * **[`before_install.sh`](../bin/travis/before_install.sh)** configures the Travis CI environment, installs ORCA, and prepares the SUT.
 * **[`install.sh`](../bin/travis/install.sh)** creates the test fixture and places the SUT.